system-design-asylum/1-kafka-xanhsm-dynamic-price/README.md

 # Principles that I've learnt
-- System design is all about making trade-offs all the time.
+- If you're not making trade-offs when designing system, you might be doing something wrong.
 - Over-the-network operations is really, really expensive.
 So perform in-memory processing while you still can.
 - It's all about batch processing.
 Always insert data in batches.
 - If my code runs 1ms slower for each operation.
 It would make the system run 10 seconds slower for 10,000 ops.